STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Methodology

-The STG and STD were trained alternatively during adversarial learning.
-It is worth noting that all discriminators of different scales are trained once in a single iteration, whereas the generator is trained only once at a random chosen scale, ensuring that the training is balanced.
+Let us focus on how to train this framework now.
+Like other GANs, this framework takes adversarial learning, promoting the STG synthesizing more realistic solid textures to fool STDs.
+When the adversarial learning is achieved, the STG can synthesize such realistic solid textures that the STDs cannot distinguish cross-sections of solid texture from the given exemplar.

-The STD takes the slices of generated solid as fake images.
-One would wonder how we slice a generated solid texture, especially along which directions.
-As the voxels in a solid texture should be spatially autocorrelated, non-orthogonal slicing may result in the redundancy of information between difference slices for training.
-Thus, we orthogonally slice the generated solid from STG as the fake samples which will be further fed into the discriminators.
+It is worth noting that all discriminators at different scales are trained once in a single iteration, whereas the generator is trained only once at a randomly chosen scale, ensuring the learning is balanced.

 This framework adopts the Wasserstein GAN with gradient penalty \cite{WGAN-GP} loss during optimization to improve the stability of training.
 When the generator is optimized, the loss is minimized using equation: